wp-plugins/my-network-comments/readme.txt

 Contributors: dsader
 Donate link: http://dsader.snowotherway.org
-Tags: multisite, network, comments, my comments, my network comments, sitewide comment, comment tracking, Requires at least: 3.0
+Tags: multisite, network, comments, my comments, my network comments, sitewide comment, comment tracking, Requires at least: 3.8
-Tested up to: 3.7.1
+Tested up to: 3.9.0
 Stable tag: Trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-WP3.0 multisite "mu-plugin" to add "My Network Comments" page to the Dashboard.
+WordPress multisite network plugin to add "My Network Comments" page to the Dashboard.

 == Description ==
-WP3.0 multisite "mu-plugin" to add "My Network Comments" page to the Dashboard.
+WordPress multisite network plugin to add "My Network Comments" page to the Dashboard.
 Tracks all comments made by a network user on any blog in the network.

 == Installation ==

 This section describes how to install the plugin and get it working.

-1. Upload `ds_wp3_my_network_comments.php` to the `/wp-content/mu-plugins/` directory
+1. Upload entire `my-network-comments` folder to the `/wp-content/plugins/` directory
+2. Network Activate the plugin through the 'Network Plugins' menu in WordPress
-2. View Dashboard->My Network Comments
+3. View Dashboard->My Network Comments

 == Frequently Asked Questions ==

 * Will this plugin delete comments?
 No. You can dismiss whether or not to track a comment, but the comment status remains unchanged.
 * Is this the same plugin used to display "My Comments" at wordpress.com ?
 No. I haven't seen the code to their plugin.
-* Has this plugin been around for a while?
-Yes, it was called "Sitewide Comment Tracking Revisited".

 == Screenshots ==

 == Changelog ==

-= 3.0.1.2 =

-* squashing errors when user hasn't made a comment yet.

-= 3.0.1 =
+= 3.0.1.3 =

-* Initial Release for WP3.x multisite
+* fixed typo with add menu role.

 == Upgrade Notice ==

-= 3.0.1 =
+= 3.0.1.3 =

-* WPMU version no longer supported.
+* fixed typo with add menu role.